Call for speakers

 • 25 minutes for track talks.

-There is no on-stage Q&A. This will be encouraged at break-out sessions - morning tea, lunch and afternoon tea.
+There is no on-stage Q&A. This will be encouraged at breaks - morning tea, lunch and afternoon tea.

 Date & venue